 The broker has no submarket-specific data — "San Diego apartments are doing well" is not market knowledge.

-Questions to Ask Before Hiring an Apartment Broker
+Questions to Ask Before Hiring a Broker

 When interviewing brokers, ask: